The Burnside problem for $\text{Diff}_{\text{Vol}}(\mathbb{S}^2)$: Sub-exponential growth of derivatives

+All along this section, $M$ will denote a closed orientable surface and $\omega$ a smooth area form on $M$.

+Given any $f\in\Diff1{}(M)$, we say $p\in M$ is a \emph{hyperbolic fixed point} of $f$ when $f(p)=p$ and the spectrum of $Df_p$ does not contains complex numbers of modulus equal to $1$.

-\begin{section}{Sub-exponential growth of derivatives} \begin{defn} Let $M$ be a closed surface.
-We say that a group $G \subset \Dv(M)$ is ``\emph{elliptic}'', if there is no element $g$ in $G$ having a hyperbolic fixed point (A fixed point $p$ of $g \in \D(M)$ is hyperbolic if all the eigenvalues of $D_p(g)$ lie outside the unit circle). \end{defn}
+\begin{definition} We say that a group $G<\Diff1{}(M)$ is \emph{elliptic}, if there is no element in $G$ having a hyperbolic fixed point. \end{definition}

-For example, any subgroup of $SO(3)$ is an elliptic subgroup of $\Dv(\s^2)$.
-There exist other elliptic groups in $\Dv(\s^2)$.
-For example, one can constructed abelian groups of commuting pseudo-rotations constructed using the Anosov-Katok method (see \cite{FayKat}).
-All examples known to the author are solvable.
+For example, any subgroup of $\SO(3)$ is an elliptic subgroup of $\Diff\infty\omega(\Ss^2)$, where $\omega$ denotes the smooth area form induced from the Euclidean structure of $\R^3$.
+There exist other examples of elliptic sub-groups of $\Diff\infty\omega(\Ss^2)$.
+For example, one can construct abelian groups of commuting pseudo-rotations using the so called Anosov-Katok method (see for instance \cite{FayadKatokConstElliptic}).